igemsoftware2020/Hannover/README.md

   <h3 align="center">iGEM 2020 project: Biofilm growth simulation</h3>

   <p align="center">
     This is repository contains the code for simulating the growth of a Biofilm after attachment using Molecular dynamics simulation methods.
-The project was build as part of the iGEM 2020 Contest by the Team Hannover.
+The project was build as part of the iGEM 2020 Contest.
+The numerical model and simulation were implmented by the Team Hannover.
+Functionalities to make the software tool more accesible were added in collaboratio with the Team TU Darmstadt.
     <br />
     <a href="https://github.com/StudDavid/biofilm_growth_modeling"><strong>Explore the docs »</strong></a>
     <br />